4.3 Early Help Assessment Framework in Knowsley

 • Is a young carer;

-• Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups;
+• Is showing signs of being drawn in to anti-social or criminal behaviour, including being affected by gangs and county lines and organised crime groups and/or serious violence, including knife crime

 • Is frequently missing/goes missing from care or from home;

-• Is at risk of being radicalised or exploited;
+• Is at risk of being radicalised;

 • Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse;